misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-65">Fading to white versus fading to transparent</Figures>

-As you can see, the first example fades from light gray to white, whereas the second example fades the same light gray from opaque to transparent, thus allowing the par‐ ent element’s yellow background to show through.
+As you can see, the first example fades from light gray to white, whereas the second example fades the same light gray from opaque to transparent, thus allowing the parent element’s yellow background to show through.

 You’re certainly not restricted to two colors, either.
 You’re free to add as many colors as you can stand.
 Consider the following gradient:

 ```css
 #wdim {background-image: linear-gradient(90deg,